 Sponsored by Heart of Illinois United Way, SAL Child Care Connection and Leaders Change Illinois

-Launched in 2016, Healthy Minds, Healthy Neighborhoods is part of the Heart of Illinois United Way’s Success By 6 and S3 Initiatives.
+Launched in 2016, Healthy Minds, Healthy Neighborhoods is part of the Heart of Illinois United Way’s S3 Initiative.
 With more than 20 community partners, Healthy Minds, Healthy Neighborhoods provides neighborhood-based educational sessions addressing five key areas of social-emotional health:

 - Self-regulation: The ability to manage my feelings, thoughts, and behaviors in my home, school, and community.